This lesson shows you:

 In the "Your Plans" view, hovering over plan names will reveal important tool tips.
 To display them:

 2) Hover over a plan name.
-Tools will appear to the right of the name.
+Tooltips will appear to the right of the name.

 Hovering over a Parameter reveals a nifty "move this up or down" option

-This "branching" icon allows for value expansions.
-They allow for maximized variation in tests without increasing the number of tests by using general categories instead of explicit values.
+This "branching" purple icon enables value expansions.
+They allow for maximized variation without increasing the number of scenarios by using general categories instead of explicit values.

-Additionally under the "Constraints" tab, inputs can be required to appear together in tests (Bound) or require to not appear in tests (Invalid).
-They allow you to prevent "impossible to test for" scenarios from appearing in your test scenarios when you click on the "Test Cases" button.
-More information about these features are found in these Hexawise help files:
+Additionally under the "Rules" -> "Constraints" tab, parameter values can be required to appear together in scenarios (Bound) or not (Invalid).
+Constraints allow you to prevent "impossible to test for" scenarios from appearing in your test suite when you click on the "Scenarios" tab.
+More information about these features can be found in these Hexawise help files: